International Sociological Association (ISA)

 ISA has been a member since 1952.

-The International Sociological Association organizes World Congresses and Forums of Sociology every two year; coordinates networks of Research Committees, Working and Thematic Groups, each dealing with a well-recognised speciality in sociology.
-ISA sponsors activities of national associations of sociology and has developed special activities for junior scholars.
+The International Sociological Association organizes World Congresses and Forums of Sociology every two years and coordinates sixty-nine networks of Research Committees, Working, and Thematic Groups, each dealing with a well-recognized specialty in sociology.
+ISA sponsors activities of national sociology associations and has developed special activities for junior scholars.

-ISA publishes two journals Current Sociology and International Sociology, as well as a book series Sage Studies in International Sociology.
-Moreover, ISA has developed the following on-line publications and activities:
+ISA publishes two journals, Current Sociology and International Sociology, and a book series, Sage Studies in International Sociology.

-• eSymposium, a forum through which ISA members are able to engage in debate, showcasing the diverse work, practices, ideas and voices.
+• eSymposium, a forum through which ISA members were able to engage in debate, showcasing the diverse work, practices, ideas, and voices.

 • sociopedia.isa an online database with state-of-the-art review articles in social sciences.